Weapons Locker – Melee Weapons – Chapter 0

 Should Aunt May deliver EV 05 blows after she’s grabbed a halberd ?
 Is Batman better off striking with his bare hands than with any EV 04 sword, especially if he uses Martial Artist EV substitution ?

 So we’ll refine things using a number of community-designed tools.

 The Enhance Power

 This is the main tool to coordinate a weapon’s AV with the wielder’s STR.
-This solves old issues, explained in the “substitutive vs. additive” discussion, or the DC Heroes design notes by Greg Gorden all the way back in the 1980s.
+This solves old issues, explained in the “substitutive vs. additive” discussion.
+Or in Greg Gorden’s DC Heroes design notes all the way back in the 1980s.